theunitedeffort/theunitedeffort.org/README.md

 ## Data source

 Data for these page views are drawn from Airtable via the [Airtable API](https://airtable.com/apphE4mk8YDqyHM0I/api/docs).
-To access the data, the site requires _readonly_ access to Airtable via the appropriate Airtable base ID and the Airtable API key.
+To access the data, the site requires _readonly_ access to Airtable via the appropriate Airtable base IDs and the Airtable API key.
 Provide these via environment variables:

 - `AIRTABLE_API_KEY`
 - `AIRTABLE_BASE_ID=apphE4mk8YDqyHM0I`
+- `AIRTABLE_RESOURCES_BASE_ID=app1uIzz4pZe9IM21`

-Permissions to the Airtable base can be granted by the adminitrators of the [UEO base](https://airtable.com/apphE4mk8YDqyHM0I/).
+Permissions to the Airtable bases can be granted by the adminitrators of the [UEO base](https://airtable.com/apphE4mk8YDqyHM0I/) and the [UEO Resource base](https://airtable.com/app1uIzz4pZe9IM21/).
-Once you have at least read access to the base, you can get a value for `AIRTABLE_API_KEY` by [generating an Airtable personal access token](https://airtable.com/create/tokens/new) with `data.records:read` scope on the UEO Housing Database.
+Once you have at least read access to the bases, you can get a value for `AIRTABLE_API_KEY` by [generating an Airtable personal access token](https://airtable.com/create/tokens/new) with `data.records:read` scope on both the UEO Housing Database and the UEO Resources Database.

 Public transit data is also drawn from [511 SF Bay](https://511.org).
 If you want this data in your development site, you will need to provide an addtional optional environment variable: